xpack-dev-tools/openocd-xpack/website/docs/install/_install-easy.md

 xpm init
 ```

-then install the package and add it as a dependency for convenient subsequent installs:
+then install the **openocd** package and add it to `package.json` as a
+development dependency for convenient subsequent installs:

 ```sh
 xpm install @xpack-dev-tools/openocd@latest --verbose